Kray-G/kilite/README.md

 #### Kinx/Kilite

-Kilite has supported `System.println` method as well.
+Kilite has already supported `System.println` method as well as Kinx.

     function fib(n) {
         if (n < 2) return n;